Web Development

 • Basic SEO capabilities

-• Fewer third-party integrations
+• Fewer integrations

-• Not ideal for primarily online businesses
+• Better for retail than full-time online businesses

 BigCommerce: The Growing Business Choice